Getting to know Boulder

 If your student is new to the Boulder area, it may take some time for them to acclimate.
 Boulder’s elevation, combined with its dry climate, makes it extremely important to stay hydrated.
 Students are encouraged to gradually increase activity level to avoid altitude sickness.
 Share these tips with your student for preventing altitude sickness and knowing the signs of dehydration

-With roughly 300 days of sunshine combined with high altitudes, Colorado is a pretty special place to be!
-Boulder has a mild, dry climate and experiences all four seasons throughout the year.
+With roughly 300 days of sunshine combined with high altitudes, Boulder has a mild, dry climate and experiences all four seasons throughout the year.
 With these elements, make sure your student has sunscreen, sunglasses and a reusable water bottle.